OpenFn/primero-progres/README.md

 OpenFn documentation for interoperability interagency referrals exchange solution in Gambella, Ethiopia.
 See below for the **Implementation Checklist**.

-## Change Managements
+## Change Management
-*Note that commits to `staging` and `master` will be audo-deployed to connected projects on OpenFn.org.
-Always work on a branch!*
+*Note that commits to `staging` and `master` will be auto-deployed to connected projects on OpenFn.org.*

+- Always work on a branch!
 - Please test all changes on the `staging` branch/ staging OpenFn.org project FIRST!
-- Once changes pass on `staging`, you can commit this change to `master`.
+- Once changes pass on `staging`, you can commit* specific change to `master`.

-⚠️ Consider that jobs on `staging` branch may have additional logs for troubleshooting and testing assistance. ⚠️
+⚠️ * Consider that jobs on `staging` branch may have additional logs for troubleshooting and testing assistance. ⚠️

 ## Implementation Checklist